epfldata/SimulationEngine/README.md

 Besides blocking calls, Sims can also send asynchronous messages, with a different syntax `asyncSend(receiver.API(args))`.
 You need to mark the callee method with annotation `@transparencyPropagating`, see example in `core/src/test/scala/lifterTest1`.
 For asynchronous messaging, the Sim places the message in its mailbox and continues.
 Messages are not delivered immediately.
 The non-block message return a Future object, which user can query about the status of the message. `core/src/main/scala/meta/runtime/Future.scala`.

 Instruction `waitRounds(someTicks)` signals that messages in the Sim's mailbox are ready and agents will wait for the specified ticks.
-The agent will *not* do anything besides waiting. `barrierSync` synchronizes all agents; it is a syntactic sugar for waitRounds(1).
-To process incoming messages at each round while waiting, please use instruction `waitAndReply(n)`.
-Another instruction is `handleRPC()`, which is a syntactic sugar for `waitRounds(n); handleRPC()`.
-You can find the syntax of the DSLs here ```core/src/main/scala/meta/classLifting/SpecialInstructions.scala```
+The agent will *not* do anything besides waiting.
+To process received RPC requests, the receiver agent calls `handleRPC()`.
+Agents can also send or receive messages directly using the message-passing protocol.
+Other DSL instructions in ```core/src/main/scala/meta/classLifting/SpecialInstructions.scala``` are experimental and subject to future changes.

 An agent is sequential and processes one message at a time.
-Therefore, you can not use instructions `handleRPC()` or `waitAndReply(n)` in the method definitions of an agent; doing so will trigger a compile-time error.
+Therefore, you can not use instructions `handleRPC()`; doing so will trigger a compile-time error.

 ### <a name="Meta-Programs"></a> Sims as Meta-Programs
 The embedded DSL is in a staged meta-programming environment.
 Staging is the operation that generates **object programs** from **meta-programs**.
 In our framework, users define the behaviour of each agent in **meta-programs** written in a subset of Scala enriched with DSL.
 We offer two flavors of DSL, one with compilation and one without.
 For the compiled version, our transpiler compiles the source programs to **object programs** (valid Scala source programs) in `generated\` folder with the help of Squid.
 For the non-compiled version, we use ScalaMeta and coroutines, see branch `staged`.